-MetaBlox’s global WiFi OpenRoaming network is just as secure as other OpenRoaming networks, adhering to standards from across the Web3 and telecommunications industries.
-In addition to implementing DID and VC standards for its user authorization protocol, MetaBlox Network follows these performance and security standards:
+MetaBlox’s global WiFi OpenRoaming network adheres to security standards from across the Web3 and telecommunications industries.
+In addition to implementing DID (decentralized identifier) and VC (verifiable credentials) standards to protect users’ on-chain privacy, MetaBlox Network follows these performance and security standards:

 -WBA OpenRoaming standards

 -IEEE 802.11 Extensible Authentication Protocols

 MetaBlox adheres to all WiFi OpenRoaming network security standards as established by the Wireless Broadband Alliance (WBA):

 WRIX guidelines provide a harmonized OpenRoaming framework: they allow different WiFi providers to integrate their networks under an OpenRoaming alliance, which enables seamless roaming amongst and between each providers’ access points (routers).